-The ancient Taoist emulated the behavior of the Lake to practice achieving tranquility in disturbance.
-Regardless of the changes, we can make our heart like a lake to discover how the path opens before us.
+The ancient Taoists emulated the behavior of the Lake to practice achieving tranquility in the disturbance.
+Regardless of the changes, we can make our hearts like a lake to discover how the path opens before us.

 “Make your heart like a lake

 with a calm, still surface

 and great depths of kindness.”

 True Joy is experienced by those who are strong within and gentle without.

 I have received this gentle, water-soft chiding reminder from the oracle on more than a few occasions.
 As we absorb the lessons of the I Ching into our hearts, we absorb the lessons of the sage.

 Hexagram 58 teaches us to come into possession of joy.
 In our search for success and happiness, we are prone to think we must take aggressive actions to achieve them.
 The instruction of the I Ching is the opposite: only those who practice innocence, acceptance, and detachment inherit true joy in this World.